Language

 Why is the ratio 5/9?

 Celsius degrees are 5/9 the size of Fahrenheit degrees.
-Since Kelvin uses Celsius-sized degrees and Rankine uses Fahrenheit-sized degrees, the same ratio applies.
+Kelvin uses Celsius-sized degrees and Rankine uses Fahrenheit-sized degrees, so the same ratio applies.

 Do both scales start at absolute zero?

-Yes, both Rankine and Kelvin define zero as absolute zero—the theoretical temperature where all molecular motion stops.
-This makes the conversion a simple ratio.
+Yes.
+Both Rankine and Kelvin define zero as absolute zero, which makes the conversion a simple ratio.

 Which scale should I use?

-Kelvin is the international SI standard and preferred for scientific work.
+Kelvin is the international SI standard, preferred for scientific work.
 Rankine is mainly used in some US engineering contexts.

 °R